-Software artists and VRAME.io collaborators Adam Harvey and Jules LaPlace launch DFACE.app, an open source device-agnostic web application for redacting and blurring faces in photos.
+Software artists and VRAME.io collaborators Adam Harvey and Jules LaPlace launch DFACE.app, “the first website that provides neural network face redaction in your web browser.”
 Using an “impressively small but performant 13MB face detection neural network” (source) called YOLOV5, DFACE allows users to easily anonymise profile pictures with a variety of effects while keeping their data private.
-“This is the first website, to our knowledge, that provides neural network face redaction in your web browser,” state the artists.

 This content is for members only.